 Construction commenced in mid-2018 and continued until 29 July 2020.

 The wind farm has a capacity of 208.1 MW and consists of 51 turbines, which makes it one of the largest in Norway.
 75% of the electricity produced will be sold to Hydro Energi under a 25-year offtake agreement.

 Tonstad Vindpark AS is a joint venture registered in Norway, partly owned by Engie (20%) and partly by SUSI Partners (80%).

-Risa was contracted for construction works, Linjepartner builds the 132-Volt line to Ertsmyra, Siemens delivers the transformers and the wind turbines are provided by SiemensGamesa.
-Multiconsult is the owner’s technical advisor for the project.
+Risa was contracted for civil construction works, Linjepartner built the 132 kV line from the wind farm substation to Ertsmyra substation, Siemens delivered the main transformers and high voltage equipment at the wind farm substation and the wind turbines were supplied by SiemensGamesa.
+Multiconsult was the owner’s technical advisor for the project.

 Tonstad Vindpark team: CFO Terje Kulseng, CEO Benoit Ribesse, Construction director Tom Indesteege, Techincal advisor Helge Toft, Engie Norden director Mounhime Ben-Ayata, CEO Engie Nordics Sandra Roche, Head of Communications Henriette Sarah Holberg.
 Read more here.